-Not only did I speak with the server, but also I spoke with the chef and was able to ask questions about how everything was cooked.
-The chef was knowledgeable and confident, my two favorite qualities in a person preparing my food!
+Not only did I speak with the server, who took my request seriously, but also I spoke with the chef and was able to ask questions about how everything would be prepared.
+The chef was knowledgeable and confident, two qualities I look for in a person preparing my food!

-Now for the Nima Sensor Test
+Nima Sensor Test Results

-When I showed the results to my server, he was shocked and immediately offered to make me something new.
-First, however, he wanted to bring out the chef for a chat.
+When I showed the results to my server, he was visibly shocked and immediately offered to make me something new.

 Before I knew it, the executive sous chef was standing at my table.
 He could not have been nicer and more concerned about me, yet he was stumped as to what went awry.

-After a long discussion, he offered to personally make my dishes with fresh ingredients.
-I agreed to give it another shot.
+After a long discussion, he offered to personally make my dishes with fresh ingredients; I agreed to give it another shot.

 On the second try, the Mediterranean pasta came back free from gluten.
-Woohoo!
 He said he used fresh ingredients, and that seems to have done the trick because Nima was all smiles.

 However, the second test of the chicken piccata came back with the same “Gluten Found” message.
-Bummer.

 The chef was still stumped and concerned to why this kept happening.
-We discussed all the ingredients and everything was either naturally gluten-free or labeled gluten-free.
-He told me he cooked the chicken on the grill, which is ONLY used for gluten-free items (no gluten is on the grill, he says).
+We discussed all the ingredients and everything was either naturally gluten free or labeled gluten free.
+He told me he cooked the chicken on the grill, which is only used for gluten-free items (no gluten is on the grill, he says).

 I tested the chicken piccata a third time, just to make sure the Nima Sensor didn’t make an error, and it still came back with a “Gluten Found” message again.
-Bummer.

-But Here’s the Best Part
+Here’s the Best Part

-Rather than throw his hands up in the air, the chef continued to apologize to me and still offered to make me something new (I declined).
+Rather than throw his hands up in the air, the chef continued to apologize and still offered to make me something new (I declined).
 He said he would be doing more research to see what might have went awry.
-I gave him my card and said I’d come back anytime to do a re-test.
+I gave him my business card and said I’d come back anytime to do a re-test.
 He gave me his card too.

-On top of it all, my server didn’t charge me for anything!
+On top of it all, my server didn’t charge me for anything.
 I felt horrible because they went out of their way to make me a safe meal.
 They made me feel so special.
 I’m really bummed things turned out this way, but I’m forever grateful to the Nima Sensor for saving me from eating gluten.

-I learned some valuable lessons from this test of Maggiano’s gluten-free menu.
-I learned that you MUST test every time you eat at a restaurant.
+First, I learned that you must test your food every time you eat at a restaurant.
 Just because one time one dish is fine doesn’t mean it will be fine the next time you go back.

 Are you surprised by the results of my Nima Sensor tests of Maggiano’s gluten-free menu?
-What have your experiences eating gluten-free at Maggiano’s been like?
+What have your experiences eating gluten free at Maggiano’s been like?